alexzhangs/aws-cfn-vpn/README.md

    Solution:

-   1. Delete all the node stacks before to delete the manager stack.
+   1. Delete all the node stacks before deleting the manager stack.

    2. Manually delete all existing peer connections belong to that stack first.
 This can be done with AWS web console, or the CLI: